anasnashat/laravel-easy-dev/README.md

 # Laravel CRUD & Model Relations Generator

-A Laravel package that provides powerful artisan commands to generate CRUD operations and manage model relationships.
+A Laravel package that provides powerful artisan commands to generate CRUD operations and manage model relationships with minimal effort.

 ## Installation